andrew/ultimate-awesome/README.md

 - [awesome-contrastive-learning-for-nlp](https://github.com/malteos/awesome-contrastive-learning-for-nlp) - A collection of papers about contrastive learning for natural language processing.
 - [keep-it-txt](https://github.com/manunamz/keep-it-txt) - Tip 25 - Keep Knowledge In Plain Text.
 - [awesome_chilean_context](https://github.com/maurotoro/awesome_chilean_context) - Curated fact checked list of Chilean disparities, to be used as an understanding for the civil uproar of October 2019.
-- [gpt-store](https://github.com/metehan777/gpt-store) - The unofficial GPT Store for the OpenAI Chat GPTs.
-You can send your custom GPTs to this repo.
 - [awesome-czech-covid19](https://github.com/michalbcz/awesome-czech-covid19) - List of links and informations about COVID-19 in Czech Republic.
 Language of list and linked websites is czech.
 - [awesome-tshirts](https://github.com/mikeHTweety/awesome-tshirts) - A repository containing best developer t-shirts on the market.
 - [awesome-ethz](https://github.com/nahakiole/awesome-ethz) - An opinionated list of awesome resources for studying at ethz.